PaladinDigital/laravel-themes/README.md

 - master.blade.php

 All themes MUST make available the following yields:
 - "content"
 - "sidebar" (sidebar must be yielded however theme authors have discretion over where this is placed, eg: after content would be acceptable)

+Themes may optionally make available the following yields:
+- "breadcrumbs"

 All themes MUST make available the following stacks:
 - "scripts"
 - "styles"
 - "widgets"

+## Creating a Theme

+To create a theme start by initialising a new composer package with the following properties:

+     "type": "laravel-community-theme",
+     "require": {
+       "paladindigital/laravel-theme-installer": "dev-master",
+       "paladindigital/laravel-theme-loader": "dev-master"
+     },
+     "keywords": [
+       "laravel-community-theme"
+     ]